grinventions/ideas/SlateStore.md

 ## Why it works

-Carol has an insentive to stay online for Bob as without interaction with Bob Carol wouldn't be able to get the 0.01ツ.
+Carol has an incentive to stay online for Bob as without interaction with Bob Carol wouldn't be able to get the 0.01ツ.
 This also happens to be in the best interest of both Alice and Bob.

 ## Open questions